Eye Bag Removal in Abingdon Oxford

 In a similar fashion the orbital fat that surrounds the eyeball in its socket can bulge forward as we age, and the temptation is to remove this fat.
 Removing too much orbital fat however, can lead to a hollow appearing socket, with again a poor cosmetic result and unhappy patient!

 The factors that age the lower lid and midface are volume loss as much as any fat prolapse and tissue descent.

 The steps required to acheive good results from lower lid blepharoplasty therefore include:

-Even with all these factors in place I warn my patients that if we can acheive a 99% result for the upper lid, the best to hope for with a lower lid is 70%.
+Even with all these factors in place we warn patients that if we can achieve a 99% result for the upper lid, the best to hope for with a lower lid is 70%.